 - Scheduling and registration procedures

-- Agency Relationships
+- Agency Relationships and Contracts

 - Real Property Ownership/Interest

 - Georgia statutes governing the licensing and activities of licensees

 Test Taking Tips to Help Prepare for the ExamHere are some exam tips to remember: